U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Results and discussion

 In this experiment, we evaluate the impact of the blind acoustic analyzer module on the final performance of the dereverberation model trained using our proposed framework.
 While the dereverberation network is retrained from scratch, the reverberation analyzers are reused from the previous experiment and remain frozen.
 This allows us to examine how the dereverberation performance varies as a function of both the loss used to train the reverberation model and the quantity of supervision available during its training.
 The dereverberation model itself is always trained on the full set of reverberant-only data, which reflects realistic deployment scenarios where access to clean signals or acoustic parameters is limited but not reverberant signals.
-We focus on the BiLSTM model trained on real RIRs with the "single" dereverberation loss variant, as it achieved the best performance on SISDR and WB-PESQ among models that significantly outperformed the WPE baseline.
+We focus on the BiLSTM model trained on real RIRs with the "single" dereverberation loss variant, as it achieved on most metrics the best performance among models that significantly outperformed the WPE baseline.
 Results are presented in Figure~\ref{fig:results_unsupervised}.
-The best results are obtained when the reverberation analyzer was trained using the parameter matching (PM) loss, consistent with prior findings where PM minimized both PM and RM metrics during DRR estimation.
+The best results are obtained when the reverberation analyzer was trained using the PM loss, consistent with prior findings where PM minimized both PM and RM metrics during DRR estimation.
 As expected, dereverberation performance improves with increased training data for the reverberation model.
-A notable exception is observed when using a reverberation model trained with PM loss on a large dataset, which underperforms on the SISDR and WB-PESQ metrics due to a very small degradation of the performance of the acoustic analyzer on the RM metric when the dataset size increases (as seen in the previous experiment).
-Despite this, we observe strong dereverberation performance when the analyzer is trained using the PM loss, even when using only 100 samples of acoustic parameters, demonstrating the robustness of our proposed framework in low-resource conditions, and outperforming the unsupervised baseline of WPE on all metrics.
+We observe strong dereverberation performance when the analyzer is trained using the PM loss, even when using only 100 samples of acoustic parameters, demonstrating the robustness of our proposed framework in low-resource conditions, and outperforming the unsupervised baseline of WPE on all metrics.
 Moreover, the training-less variant fails to produce any significant improvement across metrics and datasets, indicating that training the dereverberation model is necessary for effective unsupervised dereverberation.
 This means that the mapping from reverberant to dry cannot be optimized on a per-sample basis, but rather at the scale of a whole dataset.